rurban/Perfect-Hash/README.md

 algorithms for big hashes, but lookup time is slower for smaller hashes and you need to link to an external library.

 As input we need to provide a set of unique keys, either as arrayref or hashref or as keyfile.
 The keys can so far only be strings (will be extended to ints on demand) and the values can so far be only ints and strings.
 More types later.

-As generation algorithm there exist various hashing methods, e.g. Hanov, HanovPP, Urban, CMPH::\*, Bob, Pearson, Gperf, Cuckoo, Switch.
+As generation algorithm there exist various hashing methods:
+Hanov, HanovPP, Urban, CMPH::\*, Bob, Pearson, Gperf, Cuckoo, Switch, ...

 As output there exist several output formater classes, e.g. C, XS or you can create your own for any language e.g. Java, Ruby, PHP, Python,